 - 1. Adoption of Agenda

-- 2. Minute of silence for deceased Members

-- 3. Minutes of the 86th Annual General Meeting
+- 2. Minutes of the 87th Annual General Meeting

-- 4. Unfinished Business arising from the Minutes
+- 3. Unfinished Business arising from the Minutes

-- 5. Report of the Board of Directors
+- 4. Report of the Board of Directors

-- 6. Report of the Chief Executive Officer
+- 5. Report of the Chief Executive Officer

-- 7. Report of the Independent Auditor
+- 6. Report of the Independent Auditor

-- 8. Report of the Manager of Finance
+- 7. Report of the Manager of Finance

-- 9. Report of the Audit Committee
+- 8. Report of the Audit Committee

-- 10. Appointment of the Independent Auditor
+- 9. Appointment of the Independent Auditor

-- 11. Report of the Nomination Committee and Election of Directors
+- 10. Report of the Nomination Committee and Election of Directors

-- 12. New Business
+- 11. New Business

-- 13. Adjournment
+- 12. Adjournment